Oct. 8, 2020

 Waterloo – World Mental Health Day is held annually on Oct.
 10 to raise awareness about mental health and mobilize efforts in support of mental health.

 Wilfrid Laurier University has experts available to speak about topics related to mental health.

-Jennifer Lavoie, associate professor in Laurier’s Department of Criminology, is an expert on mental health, policing, de-escalation, violence and victimization.
-Her current research explores the effectiveness of scenario-based training in improving how police officers and mobile crisis teams respond to mental health crises in the community.
+Jennifer Lavoie, associate professor in Laurier’s Departments of Criminology and Psychology, is an expert on mental health, policing, de-escalation and crisis intervention.
+Her current research explores the effectiveness of scenario-based training in improving how police officers respond to mental health crises in the community.
 Read about Lavoie’s work helping police respond to people with mental health issues.
 Contact: firstname.lastname@example.org

 Amy Milne-Smith, associate professor in Laurier’s Department of History, is an expert on the history of mental health, particularly in Victorian Britain and Europe.
-Milne-Smith is available to comment on the history of stigmas about mental health, the rise and fall of the asylum, mental health and crime, as well as the evolution of diagnostics and military mental trauma.
-Contact: firstname.lastname@example.org.
+Milne-Smith is available to comment on the history of stigmas about mental health, the rise and fall of the asylum, mental health and crime, and the evolution of diagnostics and military mental trauma.
+Contact: firstname.lastname@example.org

-Michael Woodford, an associate professor in Laurier’s Faculty of Social Work, is an expert on the mental health and well-being of LGBTQ2S+ youth.
-Woodford’s research explores how discrimination can increase LGBTQ2S+ youth's risk for poor mental health and other negative outcomes, as well as the factors that can foster resilience to discrimination.
+Michael Woodford, professor and associate dean in Laurier’s Faculty of Social Work, is an expert on the mental health and well-being of LGBTQ2S+ youth.
+Woodford’s research explores how discrimination can increase LGBTQ2S+ youth's risk for poor mental health and other negative outcomes, as well as the factors that can foster resilience.
 Woodford is leading the Thriving on Campus Study, a province-wide survey exploring the experiences, mental health and academic success of LGBTQ2S+ university students in Ontario.
-Contact: 519.998.4514 or email@example.com.
+Read more about his work.
+Contact: email@example.com

 – 30 –